 Here’s a look at offseason priorities, in order:

 A year ago, the Hawks were in the same position — with just one notable outside pass rusher — and we said their top priority should be to keep Frank Clark.
 As it turned out, Schneider traded him — the first time the Seattle GM had dealt a star for prime value (a first and second).
-(And it worked out for Clark, who is now in the AFC title game with the Chiefs.)
+(And it worked out for Clark, who is now in the Super Bowl with the Chiefs.)

 To replace Clark, Schneider took a gamble on Ansah and then traded for Clowney.
 The former did not work out (Ansah was inactive for his final game with the Seahawks), but Clowney did — and Seattle, flush with cap space, needs to strongly consider paying him the going rate of $20 million.